-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 4.3 Student access to Pomo language instruction.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline Source: AERIES Analytics 4.3 Student access to Pomo language instruction.
 0% of students have access to Pomo language instruction.
-100% of students will have access to Pomo language instruction.
-4.4 Middle school drop-out rate 0% 0%
+100% of students had some access to Pomo Language instruction Source: Planned Lessons 100% of students will have access to Pomo language instruction.
+100% of students have access to POMO language instruction compared to 0% at baseline 4.4 Middle school drop-out rate 0% 0% drop out rates for 24-25 Source: SIS AERIES 0% No Difference from Baseline